 That sounds tough.
 How’s your body holding up?

 At the end of the Inca Trail, all porters have some muscle pains.
 The calves are usually very sore, they’re the most painful.
 Eventually, after a few Inca Trails (especially if they’re back-to-back) you start to feel it in your knees.
-Right now, I have some strange pain in my right knee.
-I think it’s because of 13 years doing the same trek, up and down the mountains.

 Do you get any medical help or insurance?